box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata.md

   - /docs/content-explorer
 ---

-# Content Explorer - Metadata view
+# Content Explorer - metadata view

 With Content Explorer you can also display files and folders based on their metadata.